-For areas with frequent downpours, flooded areas, and subgrade soil with low CBR (California very important aspect in the design of the pavementandshouldbenonyieldingtoallowtheheavywheelloadsoftraffictomove with minimum possible rolling resistance.

-Bearing Ratio) values, rigid pavement is typically selected.
-The stability of the roadway surface is moving vehicles move safely and comfortably at the design speed.
-The primary goal of a welldesigned and built pavement is to have elastic deformation that is within allowable bounds so that the road can withstand several repetitive load applications throughout the course of its design life.
+For areas with frequent downpours, flooded areas, and subgrade soil with low CBR (California Bearing Ratio) values, rigid pavement is typically selected.
+The stability of the roadway surface is very important aspect in the design of the pavement and should be non-yielding to allow the heavy wheel loads of traffic to move with minimum possible rolling resistance.
+The surface of road should also be uniform along the longitudinal profile so as to provide the fast moving vehicles move safely and comfortably at the design speed.
+The primary goal of a well-designed and built pavement is to have elastic deformation that is within allowable bounds so that the road can withstand several repetitive load applications throughout the course of its design life.